Inventive spelling: Debate

 More recently, Uta Frith, a developmental psychologist at the Institute of Cognitive Neuroscience at University College, London, has published work concerning spelling difficulties and dyslexia.

 Dyslexia, whether linked to complex spelling or not, may offer considerable potential for human development.

 Learning theory

-Whether an individual accepts or rejects inventive spelling is a feature of that individual's theory of learning.
+An individual's stance on inventive spelling is a feature of their theory of learning.
 The debate is closely linked with the debate over whole language literacy instruction and phonics instruction.